Rohde-Schwarz/rsicplugindocumentation/docs/source/Readme.txt

 It is optimized, although not exclusive to be used with our `RsInstrument Python package <https://pypi.org/search/?q=rsinstrument>`_

 User Manual: https://rsicpycharmplugin.readthedocs.io
+See the SCPI Recorder feature in action: <https://youtu.be/pURxIsOwRBI>`_

 Version history

+Version 2.0.0 - 21.09.2023

+	- Removed compatibility with Pycharm 2022.x.
+	- Full integration of SCPI Language, including new SCPI Editor with customizable color schemes.
+	- SCPI Multi-liners are now native SCPI Editors with the capability of controlling multiple instruments.
+	- Template for SCPI files: Use the ProjectTree -> Project right-click -> New -> SCPI File.
+	- Added advanced SCPI parser - very useful for IO Traces.
+	- Fixed Communicator Write/Query functions.
+	- Fixed Communicator waiting Timeout.
+	- All VISA sessions are closed on Pycharm exit.
+	- Under the hood: updated org.jetbrains.intellij to 1.15.0, RsInstrument to 1.4.4

+Version 1.3.1 - 11.04.2023

+	- Added compatibility with Pycharm 2023.1+

 Version 1.3.0 - 01.02.2023